Scotland and Faroes: Isles and Wonders

 Hike the Remote and Wild

 Take in the drama of Vágar, one of the remote Western Islands, where soaring cliffs kiss the sea and emerald valleys cradle charming villages.
-This is a place of quiet wonder, where every path leads to a new story, and nature’s raw beauty makes you humble.
+This is a place of quiet wonder, where nature’s raw beauty makes you humble.

 Day 6: Orkney, Scotland